HSS - School of Communications header

 Academic biography

 Andreas Rauh is an Assistant Professor and Programme Chair of the MSc in Emerging Media at the School of Communications.
-His research explores key questions around cultural production and digital technologies, with a particular focus on audio and music production, media and the cultural industries, and generative AI.
-He teaches across a range of modules in media studies, audio production, and multimedia.
+His research explores grassroots cultural production and digital technologies, focusing on the practices, motivations, and working conditions of those who create culture and media, including sound, music, visual representation and image-making with generative AI tools.

 Research interests